patrickmineault/research_code/docs/slides/01-intro.md

 # Organization

-* Assume that you know a little bit about Python, git and the command line
+* Assume that you know a little bit about [Python](https://swcarpentry.github.io/python-novice-inflammation/), [git](http://swcarpentry.github.io/git-novice/) and the [command line](http://swcarpentry.github.io/shell-novice/)
+    * You can catch up on these topics via Software Carpentries
     * If you don't, that's ok!
 This is vertically integrated advice.
 Get inspired, follow more detailed tutorials after, and come back to this.
 * 5 practical tips to better code
     * Concrete examples